StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Tex/SetMemory.md

 ---
 layout: default
 title: Tex.SetMemory
 description: Loads an image file stored in memory directly into the created texture!
-Supported formats are. jpg, png, tga, bmp, psd, gif, hdr, pic.
+Supported formats are. jpg, png, tga, bmp, psd, gif, hdr, pic, ktx2.
 This method introduces a blocking boolean parameter, which allows you to specify whether this method blocks until the image fully loads!
 The default case is to have it as part of the asynchronous asset pipeline, in which the Asset Id will be the same as the filename.
 ---
 # [Tex]({{site.url}}/Pages/StereoKit/Tex.html).SetMemory